News

 5 Feb 2021

-The long-awaited news was made public last week - Amazon officially announced its entry into Poland as a sales platform.
-Amazon has been preparing for this move for years, building its infrastructure in Poland; however, from the Giant's perspective, it is not a strategic decision in terms of the overall business.
+The long-awaited news was made public last week – Amazon officially announced its entry into Poland as a sales platform.

-On the other hand, for Polish Allegro, this is a very serious threat that it has been preparing for years.
-Without demonising the power of Amazon and without downplaying Allegro's position in Poland, the analogy that immediately comes to mind is that this is a prelude to the biblical battle of David against Goliath in the valley of Soko.
-Is Amazon too confident in its position?
-Can Allegro win this battle by relying on its business savvy and market knowledge, and finally, how will the battlefield look after it's over?
-History tends to repeat itself, but will it be the case this time?
-Is effective sales on Amazon possible?
+Without demonising the power of Amazon and not downplaying Allegro's position in Poland, a natural analogy is the prelude to the biblical battle of David and Goliath in the Valley of Soko.
+Is Amazon too sure of its position?
+Can Allegro win this clash by relying on business acumen and market knowledge?
+And what will the battlefield look like after it's over?
+History tends to repeat itself, but will that be the case here?
+Is effective selling on Amazon possible?

 First, the battlefield – the market!